2qx/vermont.cool/teaparty/README.md

 ---
-title: Beware of tea flavored malt beverages & spiked tea
+title: Is there a dirty secret lurking in your spiked tea?
-description: Caffeine mixed with alcohol can be more dangerous to your health.
+description: This subtle sales gimmick could be dangerous to your health.
 date: 2025-05-09
 permalink: /teaparty/
 image: